arelstone/vue-documentor/README_old.md

 > cp node_modules/vue-documentor/style src/assets/vue-documentor-theme

-# Inspired by
-This package is inspired by [https://github.com/propellant/doctor/](https://github.com/propellant/doctor/ "propellant/doctor").

 # TODO:
-- [ ] Add options to mapDocumentorRoutes to be able to select the Uri and view component
+- [] Add options to mapDocumentorRoutes to be able to select the Uri and view component
-- [ ] Add testing utils to pull in for testing your own component
+- [] Add testing utils to pull in for testing your own component